clintwebb/misc/guides/Proxmox_Guide.md

 * migrate any vm's that are on the node that are remaining
 * shutdown the node that is being removed
 * login to console of another node, and `pvecm delnode _nodename_`
+   * if quorum is not met, can try setting to only require 1 vote `pvecm expect 1`

 ----
 </details>